Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 Note! the GUID and use it to query more details about it.
 The command powercfg -q <GUID of Power Scheme>

 This results in a lot of output on the screen showing the various details of the current power scheme.
-The below snap shows the setting that we are talking here about
+The snap below shows the setting that we are talking about here.

-So for my system which is in a Balanced power scheme, to set the “Lid close action” to “Do nothing“, I would require to run the following commands
+So for my system, which is in a Balanced power scheme, to set the “Lid close action” to “Do nothing“, I would require to run the following commands

 powercfg -SETACVALUEINDEX 381b4222-f694-41f0-9685-ff5bb260df2e 4f971e89-eebd-4455-a8de-9e59040e7347 5ca83367-6e45-459f-a27b-476b1d01c936 0 powercfg -SETDCVALUEINDEX 381b4222-f694-41f0-9685-ff5bb260df2e 4f971e89-eebd-4455-a8de-9e59040e7347 5ca83367-6e45-459f-a27b-476b1d01c936 0